 A new measurement may be started at any time without effecting the Overall Dose using the Current Dose settings by modifying the CURRENT exchange rate and threshold settings.
-An automatic reset occurs

-Parameter 51, Full Dose Period (or Criterion Time) applies to Current Overall and LDL. when CURRENT settings are modified creating a new CURRENT dose measurement based on data collected from that time on.
+An automatic reset occurs when CURRENT settings are modified creating a new CURRENT dose measurement based on data collected from that time on.